SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Introduction

-In SOCKET, each key is assigned a continuous score derived from soft collision probabilities of a query across multiple hash tables, weighted by the corresponding value vector norms.
-This formulation transforms LSH from a binary decision process into a principled, similarity-aware scoring kernel that enables stable ranking of keys.
-These scores enable efficient key selection without accessing full key or value vectors.
-From a systems perspective, this distinction is critical: exact top-$k$ selection requires reading entire key vectors (e.g., 128 bfloat values per token), whereas SOCKET selects importance keys by reading only a single bfloat (soft count) and a single integer per key (value vector norm), dramatically reducing memory traffic during decoding while preserving ranking fidelity.
-To evaluate ranking quality, we analyze the ground-truth scores of the keys \ie, $\qb^\ts\kb$ selected in the top-$k$ by each method.
-Fig.~\ref{fig:score_dist} plots histograms of ground-truth attention scores for the keys selected by SOCKET and hard LSH, with the dashed line marking the ground-truth $k$-th score.
-Scores exceeding this threshold correspond to true top-$k$ keys.
-Methods that concentrate more mass beyond the cutoff therefore yield higher-quality rankings.
-SOCKET exhibits this behavior, indicating that \textit{soft} LSH provides a stable importance ranking and supports accurate and efficient sparse attention.
-In addition to our novel findings about SOCKET and extensive empirical validation, we make the following contributions: \\ \textbf{I. Soft LSH as a \emph{stable ranker}:} We propose a \textit{data-agnostic soft} LSH mechanism that serves as a substantially more effective ranking function than traditional hard LSH, making it well suited for sparse attention. \\ \textbf{II.
-Efficiency with SOCKET:} We present a custom CUDA kernel for scoring of keys and show a $1.5\times$ throughput speedup over FlashAttention during decoding. \\ \textbf{III.
+In \textsc{SOCKET}, each key is assigned a continuous score based on soft collision probabilities across multiple hash tables, weighted by the corresponding value vector norms.
+This turns LSH from a binary filter into a similarity-aware scoring kernel that enables stable key ranking.
+Crucially, these scores allow efficient key selection without accessing full key or value vectors.
+From a systems perspective, exact top-$k$ selection requires reading full key vectors (e.g., 128 bfloat values per token), whereas \textsc{SOCKET} uses compact hash representations, retrieving only precomputed bucket indices (e.g., $\sim$600 bits per token) to compute query-dependent soft counts, along with a single integer (value norm) per key.
+This substantially reduces memory traffic during decoding while preserving ranking fidelity.
+We present ablations of both \textsc{SOCKET} and a \textit{hard} LSH estimator in Sections~\ref{app:ablation_socket} and~\ref{app:ablations_lsh}.
+The results show that traditional LSH requires many more hash tables to match \textsc{SOCKET}'s retrieval accuracy, incurring higher memory overhead and latency (Table~\ref{tab:method_comparison}).
+Overall, \textsc{SOCKET} improves the accuracy--efficiency trade-off for data-agnostic sparse attention.
+In addition to these findings and extensive empirical validation, we make the following contributions:\\ \textbf{I. Soft LSH as a \emph{stable ranker}:} We propose a \textit{data-agnostic soft} LSH mechanism that serves as a substantially more effective ranking function than LSH, making it well suited for sparse attention. \\ \textbf{II.
+Efficiency with SOCKET:} We design a custom CUDA kernel for scoring of keys and show a $1.5\times$ throughput speedup over FlashAttention during decoding using GPT-FAST. \\ \textbf{III.
 Theoretical Insights:} We provide theoretical guarantees showing that attention computed using soft LSH scores closely approximates a kernel that is very similar to softmax.